duraki/notes/README.md

 <p align="center"><b>~ notes</b></p>

 The `~ notes` is a dedicated page of my knowledgebase, oneliners, writeups, and many more.
 It also does well at explaining my toolset and TTPs.
 These notes are published using [Hugo](https://gohugo.io), using custom theme which present these notes in stacked view; meaning each note is stacked side to other, similar to [Obsidian](https://obsidian.md/).
 Read more about [~notes](http://notes.durakiconsulting.com) or start contributing.
+You can check my theme [haxor-notes](./themes/haxor-notes), included in this repository.

 ## Contributing 😇

 The build phase uses parameters (such is `[params.styles]`) defined in `config.toml`.
 It’s possible to deploy **dark** version as well, read more in bundled `*.css`.
 The User Interface theme used in `~notes` is matching that of my [blog](https://duraki.github.io).
-The site is largely inspired by Andy’s notes, while credits for theme support and contribution goes to Justin.
+The site is largely inspired by Andy’s notes, while credits for original theme goes to Justin.
+My [hard fork](./themes/haxor-notes) fixes many bugs and also adds number of enhancements to the Hugo theme.
+My [haxor-notes](./themes/haxor-notes) theme is bundled in this repository.

 **Usage Prerequisites**